karmaniverous/stan-cli/guides/cli-examples.md

 On failure:

-- Writes a compact FEEDBACK envelope to .stan/patch/.debug/feedback.txt and (when possible) copies it to your clipboard; move any new \*.rej files to .stan/patch/rejects/<UTC>/.
+- Prints a compact diagnostics envelope and (when possible) copies it to your clipboard.
-- Paste the FEEDBACK block into chat to receive a corrected diff.
+- Paste the diagnostics block into chat to receive a corrected diff.

 Examples: